 By early July 5 water was receding on the North Side.
 The people who lived in tents in the river bottom returned to survey the damage.
 Clip is from the July 6 Gazette.

 The Gazette interviewed some longtime residents, some of whom said the flood water of 1866 had risen higher than the flood water of 1889.
 The Gazette pointed out that Fort Worth had been a much smaller town in 1866.
 Floods also occurred in 1877, 1882, and 1884.
 Clip is from the July 4 Gazette.

 On July 5 the Gazette reported flooding of the farms of banker Khleber Miller Van Zandt, who owned a farm where Trinity Park is today, and “Capt.
 Evans.”
 That is probably Captain Sam Evans, who had a homestead a mile and a half west of the courthouse.

 An East Side mother and her son who on July 4 had been feared dead were found alive.
 Apparently no one died in the flood of eighty-nine, but the loss of property—railroads, streets, bridges, homes, crops, and animals—was high.
 The damage to railroads and crops alone was put at $1.2 million ($30 million today).
 Clip is from the July 4 Gazette.

 The Gazette of July 4 reported on the effect of the rain on local farmers.

 After the flood of eighty-nine people began to talk of flood-control measures such as levees.
 Engineers said the areas north and east of the river could be protected.
-But Fort Worth would wait sixty-seven years and suffer three more great floods—1908, 1922, 1949—before the Army Corps of Engineers would tame the river in the 1950s by building levees and straightening the channel.
+But Fort Worth would wait sixty-seven years and suffer three more great floods—1908, 1922, 1949—before the Army Corps of Engineers would tame the river in the 1950s and 1960s by building levees and straightening the channel.
 Clip is from the July 6 Gazette.